AristidesAI/TopDownEngine-MLAgents/INTEGRATION_GUIDE.md

 ### Step 1: Copy Files to Your Project

 1. Copy all files from the `ML-TD` folder to your Unity project's `Assets/Scripts/MLAgents/` directory
-2. Ensure the namespace `SpookNet.MLAgents` doesn't conflict with your project
+2. Ensure the namespace `testNet.MLAgents` doesn't conflict with your project

 ### Step 2: Add Required Packages